angular-starter-kit/starter-kit/README.md

 # Starter Kit
 Web project start kit including tooling, best practices and template seed.

-It is based on our experience in large web projects, with architecture choices aiming for a clean, no-brainer development experience even for beginner teams.
+It is based on our experience with large web projects, with architecture choices aiming for a clean, no-brainer development experience even for beginner teams.

 # Getting Started